antjowie/project-odyssey/README.md

 - [ ] Generate nav graph for rail
 - [ ] Support setting destinations
   - Need to somehow know which node depending on which segment we hovered
-- [ ] Add trafic control via signals
+- [ ] Add traffic control via signals
   - I'm thinking of each link having a traffic id which maps to a map
   - Then in the map we track which trains are on which tracks, so we can use this to calc weights and such